 There couldn’t be a more hostile environment so for much of the time I store my originals with my family or in a storage unit.

-When my drawings are aboard, I put them in a plastic storage box, along with a tub of silicone desiccant and I seal the container with clingfilm, just to make sure.
+When my drawings are aboard, I put them in a plastic storage box along with a tub of silicon desiccant (affiliate) and I seal the container with clingfilm, just to make sure.
 During the lockdown when I got trapped on the boat for a whole winter (the 1st time in over 20 years) I stored all my prints this way and I didn’t lose one.

 Once upon a time, when I lived more conventionally, I stored my art under the bed.
 Not ideal, but within a plastic container it was fine.
 Unless you make enormous art you’ll find a suitable box.